jrefi/protein-mass-calculator/README.md

 # Protein Mass Calcuator
 A sample service implemented in Spring Boot which calculates the mass of a given protein string.
 This project is based on this [Rosalind Problem](http://rosalind.info/problems/prtm/).

+The service accepts protein strings comprised of amino acid symbols found in this [table](http://rosalind.info/glossary/monoisotopic-mass-table/).
+Valid requests will received the calculated mass as a result while invalid requests will receive an message describing the error.

 ## Getting Started

 ### Prerequisites